Updated on December 14th, 2025 Posted In: Garden Trends & Design

 But go outside one morning early.
 Look at how light catches the bark of a silver birch, or the frost outlines dying seedheads.
 It will show you how winter gardens can be as beautiful as a summer garden – but in a different way.

-Gardens used to be able to snooze through winter, but today’s glass kitchen extensions, massive glass sliding doors and huge picture windows mean a middle-sized garden is on show all year round.
+Gardens used to be able to snooze through winter, but today’s glass kitchen extensions, massive glass sliding doors and huge picture windows mean your garden is on show all year round.

-So I went to RHS Hyde Hall to talk to garden manager, Andrew Hellman, about the new winter garden they’re creating.
+But to get the real insider info, I went to RHS Hyde Hall to talk to garden manager, Andrew Hellman, about their winter garden.

 RHS Hyde Hall